Configuration

 export const tokens = createTokens({size: {small: 20,medium: 30,true: 30, // note true = 30 just like medium, your default size tokenlarge: 40,},space: {small: 10,medium: 20,true: 20, // same goes for space and other token categorieslarge: 30,},})

-The compiler will parse your tamagui.config.ts file at build-time.
+If using the compiler, your tamagui.config.ts is parsed at build-time.
 For this reason, we recommend keeping it relatively simple.
-Don't import heavy dependencies, and prefer to import createTamagui
+Avoid importing heavy dependencies.

 App.tsx